Coming in Season 2018!

 Thursday December 8, 2017:

-“Mar-a-Lago, a place where dreams come true.
-From Post to Trump” at the Lifelong Learning Society of FAU Boca Raton
+“Mar-a-Lago, from Post to Trump” at the Lifelong Learning Society of FAU Boca Raton

 777 Glades Road, Boca Raton, FL 33431